nprapps/dailygraphics-next/readme.rst

 * AWS_SECRET_ACCESS_KEY
 * AWS_DEFAULT_REGION

-In addition to the directory that contains this app, you'll also need two other directories: one for graphic templates, and the other for the actual daily work product.
-The paths to these from the ``dailygraphics-next`` repo should be set in your ``config.json`` file as ``templatePath`` and ``graphicsPath``, respectively.
-We provide a repo of templates used at NPR `here <https://github.com/nprapps/dailygraphics-templates>`_.
+In addition to the directory that contains this app, you'll also need two other directories.
+One is for the templates that are used to create each graphic (in the legacy rig, these were stored in the ``dailygraphics/graphic_templates`` folder).
+We provide a repo of templates used at NPR `here <https://github.com/nprapps/dailygraphics-templates>`_, and you should feel free to clone it.
+In the ``config.json file``, the "templateRoot" value should be the path to this folder.

+The other directory is for your graphics themselves, and it should be referenced with the "graphicsPath" key of your ``config.json`` file.
+This folder is also where you should install any libraries used by your graphics via NPM.
+For example, with our templates, you'll want to run ``npm install d3-array d3-axis d3-scale d3-selection`` to get the most common D3 packages.

 *Note:* If you're at NPR, we have a private ``graphics-js`` repo already created--you should clone that repo and run ``npm install`` in that folder to get our current dependencies.
-At other organizations, you should run `npm init -y` and then install any libraries that your graphics use, so that they can be loaded by the client-side code.
-For example, in the templates that we've created, you would want to run ``npm install d3-array d3-axis d3-scale d3-selection`` to get the most common D3 packages for import.

 To start the web UI, run ``npm start`` to kick off the server, and visit ``localhost:8000`` in your browser.